WERMA – West-Europe Rail Map Archive

 • To code routines for VGI data extraction.
 Some automation is possible, if some “semantic” info is present in a VGI website.
 So far: about 10000 links to pictures of stations are automatically recorded.
 Thousands more expected.

 • To build the adjacency matrix of the network: intended as an input to weighed route computations.
 So far: algorithm coded, data structure adapted.
-Some datasets must be made compliant with the code + interface in progress: expected end 2022.
+Some datasets must be made compliant with the code + interface in progress: DONE june 2024.

 • To code route computation (shortest path, etc.).
 Achievement: expected early 2023.